Experience Learning Project - Tacoma | Kent

 - Marymoor Park

-ELP Teens will automatically qualify for the opportunity to participate in the Teen Respite Option.
+ELP Teens will automatically qualify for the opportunity to participate in the Teen Respite Option offered once a month in Tacoma.
 Please note, that respite is offered at an additional price and is offered on a first come, first served basis.
 Please click the following link for more information: TEEN RESPITE

 Katie McAndrew | Program Manager